(Lima, Cusco, Aguas Calientes)

 After your morning stop, you'll disembark from your ship and bid farewell to the expedition crew.

 A group transfer will bring you to Baltra Airport for your outbound flight.

 Fly from Galapagos to Quito via Guayaquil.
 The flight duration is approximately 4 hours.

 Enjoy a private airport transfer in Quito with a professional driver.

 Depart for a short trip to the north of the city of Quito, which will lead you to our planet's Latitude 0´0´0´´.
-This is where the Itiñan museum known as “The trek of Sun” will guide us through the wonderful world of the Andean Cosmo-vision, culture and traditions.
+This is where the Itiñan museum known as “The trek of Sun” will guide you through the wonderful world of the Andean Cosmo-vision, culture and traditions.
 Mixed with didactic games where the physic laws show us the unique events that happen at the middle of the world, this museum outlines the influence of this imaginary line in agriculture and practice of ritualistic events pointing at the sun as the principal divinity.
 This is the place where you can stand with one foot on the northern hemisphere and the other one on the southern hemisphere…a unique experience.

 Flight is required, currently not included in the quote.

 Private airport transfer in Lima with a driver and guide.